accordproject/vscode-extension/README.md

 The public release version number is defined in the Client package.json file.

 #### Publish Release
-Below are steps for publishing a release.
+Below are the steps for publishing a release.
 1. Go to https://github.com/accordproject/cicero-vscode-extension
-2. Click Releases tab
+2. Click the Releases tab
 3. Click Draft a new release on the right
 4. Type a Tag version in the Tag version field. e.g. v0.5.7.1
 5. Type a Release title in the Release title field e.g v0.5.7.1
 6. Provide a short description of this release under the Write tab
 7. Uncheck the box for This is a pre-release at the end of this page
-8. Click Publish release button to publish the VSIX file to the VSCode Marketplace
+8. Click the Publish release button to publish the VSIX file to the VSCode Marketplace

 #### Check the published release
 1. Go to the VSCode Marketplace: https://marketplace.visualstudio.com/